Yan-Matskevich/docker4drupal/docs/install.md

 - Run this command to install database **$ sh recreate.sh <brand_name> <backupd_name>**.
 Example command is **$ sh recreate.sh eonline  eonline_dump.mysql**.
 - Exit from container with **$ exit** command.

 13. That's all.
-You have installed CMS invironment.
+You have installed CMS environment.
 Enjoy!!!